We use cookies to track usage and preferences. You can view our cookies policy here.

 • Two trains per hour running via Grays.
 These trains take around 75 minutes to complete the trip

-• Two trains per hour operate via Basildon and go further to Shoeburyness.
+• Four trains per hour operate via Basildon and go further to Shoeburyness.
 They take just over an hour, so this is the fastest option.

 On a frequency basis, this is the best way to Southend by train.